-At Burleigh we use traditional skills and techniques, the highest-quality raw materials and our dedicated team of craftsmen to create our classic and timeless tableware, just like we did 170 years ago.
+Here at Burleigh we use traditional skills and techniques, the highest-quality raw materials and our dedicated team of craftspeople to create our classic and timeless tableware, just like we did 170 years ago.
 Here we share with you a short insight into our craft, and how we create timeless tableware, from clay to table.

 The beginning of our unrivalled process begins in ‘The Slip House’.
 Where raw ingredients are interspersed in large containers called blungers.
 Liquid clay is then transferred below the ground to the mixing ark.
 This underground container keeps the clay cool, and the clay which is now referred to as slip is kept constantly moving by means of a large automated paddle.
 Once this liquid clay has reached the correct consistency, it is pumped upstairs to the casting shops where it is poured into plaster moulds and used to make hollow-ware such as jugs and teapots.
 Waste clay returns to the slip house, and can be mixed back into the system and reused.

 After the slip house, we move into the Mould Makers where the block and case moulds are made.
 Mould making is a highly skilled process and each one is made of plaster of Paris (Gypsum) because of qualities of absorbing moisture from the clay.

 After the Mould Makers, we move to Casting.
 Slip is pumped up from the slip house and The Caster uses a flexible hose to fill the moulds.
 Because the mould is made of plaster it is porous and draws in the moisture from the slip which dries from the outside in.
 The layer of dry clay becomes thicker.
 When it has reached the correct thickness excess slip is tipped away and the clay is left inside the mould until it is dry enough to remove.
 It is still quite damp and is left on a drying rack for a couple of days until it is dry enough to be fettled.
 At this stage in the process, the ware is very delicate and requires expert handling to remove from the mould.